-&lt;sup>1 Homeland Security Committee's Terror Threat Snapshot, August 2016
+1 Homeland Security Committee's Terror Threat Snapshot, August 2016

-&lt;sup>2 New York State, Division of Criminal Justice Services' Uniform Crime Report
+2 New York State, Division of Criminal Justice Services' Uniform Crime Report Nassau County Office of Management and Budget

 The labor agreements, which are in place through 2017, bring cost certainty to the labor situation and minimize litigation risk.
 Collective bargaining units have given up wage increases for fiscal 2013, which reduced the County's potential liability from an adverse court decision with respect to retroactive increases to \$101 million from \$232 million.